Cultural Getaway in Florence, Italy

 You can’t say no to dessert

-Keep the kids happy with a tasty treat.
+Keep the kids (and yourself) happy with a tasty treat.
 Explore some of the options below for authentic Italian sweets!

 Gelateria La Carraia | Piazza Nazario Sauro | 25/r, 50124 Firenze FI, Italy